kjendrzyca/kjendrzyca.github.io/_posts/2017-02-27-dances-with-yaks.md

 Unfortunately, there were 22 comments waiting for him.
 It turned out that in some cases he made the wrong choice in replacing the old errors with new ones.
 Another thing to fix.
 In some cases, he didn't agree with the comments and raised the discussion with the team.
 And discussions on generic solutions could take forever...

 After a lengthy debate and a whiteboard session, they agreed on what to do.
 There was another problem, though.
 They discovered that the scripts responsible for running tests on docker containers had to be updated. `common-utils` was very outdated.
-That's the cost of migrating everything to new ES.
+That's the cost of migrating everything to new version of Elasticsearch.

 Erik got back to work.
-First, he needed to make the changes to his PR and update the docker images for Elastic.
+First, he needed to make the changes to his PR and update the docker images for ES.

 He managed to do both, but it took far much time than he expected.
 It was almost 5 pm...